How To Take The Athens Airport Bus

 In fact, the Athens bus X96 makes several stops along the way to Piraeus.
 If you are in a hurry it’s best to take a taxi, the blue metro line or the suburban railway.

-Once you are on the Athens airport Piraeus bus and have validated your ticket, make sure you’ve got an eye on your valuables.
+Once you are on the Athens airport Piraeus bus and have validated your ticket or tapped your debit / credit card, make sure you’ve got an eye on your valuables.
 This bus gets fairly busy, and tourists are always an easy target.

 You can also get to Piraeus on the blue metro line, or the suburban railway.